gallantries/video-library/slack/templates/welcome-gtn.md

 - New to Galaxy?
 We suggest you start with the 'Introduction to Galaxy' module, followed by the ['Bioinformatics Buffet' module](https://gallantries.github.io/video-library/modules/bioinformatics-buffet).
 - Unsure which tutorial to follow?
 Feel free to ask us for recommendations in Slack!

+:ice_cube: **Today's Icebreaker** :ice_cube:

+Head over to <SOCIAL_CHANNEL> and let us know the answer to this important question:

+> **Introduce yourself and tell us one fun fact about yourself!** and **What are you hoping to learn this week?**

 :computer: **Doing the tutorials** :computer:

-Whenever you're ready to get started, find the module of interest in your track, and start following the videos and/or tutorials for that module.
+Whenever you're ready to get started, find the module of interest in your track, and:

-- The schedule page has all of the information you might need.
-- Each tutorial has it's own channel in this Slack.
-On the schedule you'll find the channel in which you should ask questions about a specific tutorial.
+- Join the Slack channel for that tutorial (found below video) and let us know you are starting the tutorial!
+- Start the video and enjoy!
+All information you need for the tutorial can be found below the video (and on the GTN tutorial page).
+- Done with a tutorial?
+Leave a message in the Slack channel with your thoughts about it and/or thanking your instructors!
+- Want a certificate for the coures?
+Use the [Certificate Bot](https://gallantries.github.io/video-library/certbot) in the tutorial Slack channel to submit your Galaxy History so we can add the training to your certificate

 :question: **Questions** :question:

 When asking a question:

-1. Ask in the appropriate place (#general for general issues or the tutorial specific channel.)
+1. Ask in the appropriate place (#general for general issues, or the tutorial specific channel.)
-2. Use threads
+2. Use threads as much as possible
-3. Say which VM you're using.
-4. Share all of the details (what did the output say? what was the error? did you see more information in the ansible logs?)
+3. Share your Galaxy history ([instructions](https://training.galaxyproject.org/training-material/faqs/galaxy/histories_sharing.html)).
+This makes it easier for instructors to help you!

 ---
 **Servers**

 Get Registered on your closest Galaxy server.